Lakhankumawat/LearnCPP/S-Stack/README.md

-# LINKED LIST IMPLEMENTATION OF A STACK
+# Linked List Implementation of Stack

 ### Problem statement :
     Implement all the possible basic stack functions using linked list implemenetation.
 Design the program in such a way that it should work for all the data types whenever used.
 Also in main function demenostarte the functions using any data type.